iwuji1/Obi_svelte_site/src/routes/blog/Africa-timeline-process.md

 During this project I used GSAP to handle the animations on the pages as well as scroll triggers to trigger animations on the page.
 I shared the content on my blog and got positive feedback as well as ways I can take the graphic further on the next iteration.

-***Tools: D3, Javascript, SvelteKit, Illustrator***
+***Tools: D3, Javascript, SvelteKit, GSAP, Illustrator***

-Here is the link to the site: https://iwuji1.github.io/African-Independence-Timeline/
+Here is the link to the site: https://joyful-starburst-06408d.netlify.app/